oslokommune/okdata-sdk-python/README.md

 # Note! filename must be pointing to an existing file on your disk
 upload_success = data_uploader.upload(filename, dataset_id, version, edition)
 ```

+## Sending events

+Before you can start sending events you need to have defined a dataset and a version.
+This can be achieved [using the sdk](#create-a-new-dataset-with-version-and-edition),
+or you can use our [command line interface](https://github.com/oslokommune/origo-cli).
+You not need to define an edition in order to send events.
+However you need to set up
+an event-stream.
+As for now you have to contact Team Dataplattform at Origo in order
+to set up an event-stream.

 ## Create a new dataset with version and edition
 ```python